 Now that I have things straightened out after the reinstall on my Mac Mini, I have migrated my blog from GitHub onto my website domain.
 I like this much better than redirecting to my GitHub page.
 Now I can work towards adding more in depth Ruby functionality in other pages of my blog.
 This took a while to get migrated because after I resinstalled OS X onto my Mac Mini, (upgraded to RAID SSD’s) the app broke and would not deploy.
 Then I put off fixing it for a while to work more on my Android app.
-I am to a good point on the BaristaLog app where I can hold off on adding more functionality and refining the UI untill it is tested more thouroughly.
+I am to a good point on the BaristaLog app where I can hold off on adding more functionality and refining the UI until it is tested more thouroughly.
 So now I am woking more on my Ruby-Foo.

 I am starting week 2 of development for my next Android App, BaristaLog.
 This is a productivity app that will be useful for barista’s working at coffee shops and for coffee enthusiasts that like to make specialty coffee at home as well.
 It will have timers for different types of coffee devices and a log for barsita’s to capture notes for times and settings that produce the best cup.
 The log notes will be sortable by best rating for device and best rating for coffee used.
 I have been working on creating this app using a BDD/TDD style workflow.
 It seems to take a bit longer to get features implemented but it is nice to have the tests in place when I start refactoring parts of the program.
 Read on →

-As I grow as a developer I am always trying to learn new techniques and tools and implement these in my next projects.
-I have recently been on a TDD/BDD/QA kick and have been looking for an excuse to use a bunch of these tools together without, hopefully, too much disaster.
-I am starting on another Android app to be released to the Google Play market, I think this is a good opportunity to add TDD/BDD to my Android work-flow.
+As i grow as a developer I am always trying to learn new techniques and tools, and I try to implement them into the projects I am currently working on.
+I have recentley benn on a TDD/BDD/QA kick and have been looking for an excuse to use a bunch of these tools together without too much disaster.
+I am starting another Android app to be released to the Google Play market.
+This seems like a good oppurtunity to add TDD/BDD to my Android work-flow.
 Read on →